 Authors & Events

-Carlos Ruiz Zafon is one of the world’s most read and best-loved writers.
+Carlos Ruiz Zafon was one of the world’s most read and best-loved writers.
 His work has been translated into more than forty languages and published around the world, garnering numerous international prizes and reaching millions of readers.
-He divides his time between Barcelona and Los Angeles.
+He died in 2020.

 Penguin Drop Caps